-- During 2013/14 the Council entered into a shared service arrangement with Ashfield District Council, for Human Resources in December 2013 with Mansfield District Council being the host Council. - In April 2014 the Council entered into a shared service arrangement with Bassetlaw District Council for Health and Safety.

-Procurement was delivered in 2023/24 by Nottingham City Council.
+- In December 2013 the Council entered into a shared service arrangement with Ashfield District Council, for Human Resources with Mansfield District Council being the host Council. - In April 2014 the Council entered into a shared service arrangement with Bassetlaw District Council for Health and Safety. - Procurement was delivered in 2024/25 by Nottinghamshire County Council.